guidance-guarantee-programme/pension_guidance/content/know_your_pension_type.md

 #Know your pension type

-A pension is a way to save money while you’re working to give you an income later in your life.

 You can get a pension from personal or workplace schemes you pay into and the government.
-The money you receive from your pension is known as retirement income.

-You can begin to take money from your pension when you retire and [you can choose how you take it](/articles/what-you-can-do-with-your-pension-pot).
-This is the stage at which you can make a decision about how you want to receive your retirement income.

-You don’t have to retire to take money from your pension.
-You can normally do this from the age of 55.

-##Main pension types

-Along with the State Pension, there are 2 main types of pension:
+Along with the State Pension, there are 2 main types of pension.

+##Defined contribution

-- a pension based on how much has been paid into your pot (this is known as defined contribution)
+A personal or workplace pension based on how much money has been paid into your pot.

+When you take money from a defined contribution pension you get back the money you (and sometimes your employer) saved into it over the years, plus any investment returns your money earned.

+##Defined benefit

-- a pension based on your salary near retirement (this is known as defined benefit)
+A type of workplace pension based on your salary and length of time with your employer.

-##How much you get

-For most pensions based on how much has been paid into your pot, what you get depends on:

-- the amount you’ve paid in
-- the length of time the money’s invested
-- how well the pension fund’s investments have done

-For pensions based on your salary near retirement, how much you get depends on:

-- the number of years you’ve worked for the employer
-- your salary (this could be your final salary or your average salary across your career with the employer)
-- a formula used by your employer to calculate your retirement income
+A defined benefit pension gives you an income based on your salary, length of service and a calculation by your employer.

+With defined contribution pensions, you decide how you take your pension money - with defined benefit pensions, your employer gives you a certain amount each year when you retire.

+^Pension Wise only provides guidance on what you can do with your defined contribution pension.^

 ##The State Pension